jayantsharma/machine-learning-course-scripts/README.md

 This function will plot and save the 2-d projections of the digits dataset in _LDA2dProjectionDigits.png_.

-## Question.
-4
+## Naive-Bayes Gaussian Classifier
 To run the Gaussian Naive Bayes classifier, use the command:

 `python naive_bayes_gaussian.py <filename> <num_splits> <comma_separated_list_of_percentages>`

 Eg: `python naive_bayes_gaussian.py boston.csv 10 10,25,50,75,100`

+## Logistic Regression Classifier
-Similarly, to run the Logistic Regression classifier, use the command:
+To run the Logistic Regression classifier, use the command:

 `python logistic_regression.py <filename> <num_splits> <comma_separated_list_of_percentages>`

 Eg: `python logistic_regression.py boston.csv 10 10,25,50,75,100`

+## Performance Comparison
 To get plots comparing the two methods against a dataset, use the command:

 `python plot_performance.py <filename> <num_splits> <comma_separated_list_of_percentages>`